Mega6776/NK-in-ICC/README.md

 ## Repository Contents

-### Machine Learning
+### data
-Relevant sources used or implemented during the machine learning process.
+Relevant datasets used during the machine learning process.
-- **Code:** Contains implementations of algorithms and other relevant source code
-- **Datasets:** Contain datasets used to train the machine learning model
+- **raw:** Original transcriptomic datasets downloaded from the NCBI Gene Expression Omnibus (GEO).
+- **processed:** Preprocessed and normalized gene-expression matrices used in downstream machine-learning analyses.

-### Media
+### media
 Extra media (animations, images, diagrams) created to provide accessible visualizations for processes detailed in the research paper.
-- **Animations:** Animations of underlying biological processes relevant to the research
+- **animations:** Animations of underlying biological processes relevant to the research
-- **Images:** Images related to the findings of the research
+- **figs:** Graphs and diagrams related to the findings of the research

-- **Diagrams:** Diagrams of processes relevant to the research
+### src
+Source code used for data preprocessing, immune deconvolution, machine learning, and downstream analysis.

 ## Dependencies
 numpy